“We know that Christ, raised from the dead, dies no more; death no longer has power over him” (Romans 6:9).

 In Communion with the Church

-The Association does not seek to replace existing structures in the Church or the wider society that are engaged in the pro-life mission, but rather to infuse them with renewed vigor and effectiveness.
-Where it is appropriate, our teams of priests, deacons, and laity will assist in the building of local efforts and the training of those who carry out those efforts.
+Priests for Life and the Missionaries of the Gospel of Life do not seek to replace existing structures in the Church or the wider society that are engaged in the pro-life mission, but rather to infuse them with renewed vigor and effectiveness.
+Where it is appropriate, we will assist in the building of local efforts and the training of those who carry out those efforts.

 There are many priests, deacons and laity in the Church who do pro-life work.
 Our mission is neither to take their work from them nor to claim that we do it better, but rather to encourage them in that work and help it to flourish.
-For us, however, pro-life work is not merely an assignment or one aspect of ministry.
-It is, rather, a life’s work, a vocation within a vocation.
-We have the support of a community whose members are committed to a distinctive common mission around the nation.
+For us, however, pro-life work is not merely an assignment or one aspect of apostolic work.
+It is, rather, a vocation within a vocation.
+And we live it out in unity with all those committed to the same mission around the nation and throughout the world.

-At the same time, we provide to local efforts a national perspective, and the benefit of our experience in developing strategies and networking with all the existing resources of the pro-life movement.
-We bring these new resources to the local diocese, so that a fruitful process of dialogue, mutual learning and encouragement, and growth in effectiveness may occur.
+We provide to local efforts a national perspective, and the benefit of our experience in developing strategies and networking with all the existing resources of the pro-life movement.
+We bring these new resources to local communities and organizations, so that a fruitful process of dialogue, mutual learning and encouragement, and growth in effectiveness may occur.

--- commitment to the defense of the right to life, and
+-- the commitment to the defense of the right to life, and